derrickchwong/pack-in-docker/README.md

 ## 4. Build the container image

-Use the Docker image we created in step 2 to build image for the sample
+Use the Docker image we created in step 2 to build image for the sample.
+You will need to modify the Registry URL and username/password to make it work.

 ```
 ./4__run-buildpack.sh